 African violets are excellent indoor flowering plants.
 Available in many flower colors, they produce flowers year-round under the proper growing conditions.
-Individual flower clusters may last three to six weeks under good conditions.
+Individual flower clusters may last 3 to 6 weeks under good conditions.
 Poor flowering is often related to insufficient light.
 East- and west-facing windowsills are some of the best locations for violets.

 African violets are highly subject to root and crown rot if over-watered.
 Use only warm water, as cold water causes spots on leaves.
 Buy only high-quality plants, because African violet pests and diseases spread very easily among other violets.
 Be especially watchful for crinkled tight crowns, a possible sign of incurable cyclamen mites.
 Mealy bugs can also infest African violets.

 Amaryllis are generally available from Christmas to Easter.
-These plants flower four to six weeks after bulbs are planted, with orange, red, white and pink varieties.
-Individual blooms may last three to four days.
+These plants flower 4 to 6 weeks after bulbs are planted, with orange, red, white and pink varieties.
+Individual blooms may last 3 to 4 days.
 A flower stalk usually produces three or four large, trumpet-shaped blooms; large bulbs may produce more than one flower stalk.

 Most azaleas bought from florists, supermarkets and other flower shops are special varieties developed for the greenhouse.
-If planted outdoors after use, they won?t likely survive the winter.
-It?s best to buy azaleas when flower buds are just starting to show color.
-Flowers will be fully opened in one to three days and provide four to six days of peak color.
+If planted outdoors after use, they won't likely survive the winter.
+It's best to buy azaleas when flower buds are just starting to show color.
+Flowers will be fully opened in 1 to 3 days and provide 4 to 6 days of peak color.
 Medium light intensity and cool temperatures will make the flowers last longer.
-Don?t let plants dry out.
-Azaleas may flower the next spring if left in the pot or placed in-ground outdoors until the plants get chilling but not freezing temperatures (32-45 degrees F).
+Don't let plants dry out.
+Azaleas may flower the next spring if left in the pot or placed in-ground outdoors until the plants get chilling but not freezing temperatures (32–45 °F).

-Plants are usually available in 4- and 6-inch pots during the fall and winter and are bought for their highly decorative fruit, which will be at peak color for one to two months.
-They will be brighter and last longer if you provide high light and mild temperatures (60-75 degrees F) and keep the soil moist.
+Plants are usually available in 4- and 6-in. pots during the fall and winter and are bought for their highly decorative fruit, which will be at peak color for 1 to 2 months.
+They will be brighter and last longer if you provide high light and mild temperatures (60–75 °F) and keep the soil moist.
 Fertilize weekly with a soluble fertilizer.
 Be aware that these peppers are sometimes extremely hot.
 Keep them away from small children.
 It is also very hard to re-bloom Christmas pepper.
 Frost will kill the plants.

 Two types of mums are sold at retail outlets: pot mums (killed by frost) and garden mums.
 Garden mums are generally available in the fall as a flowering pot plant.
 They can be planted outdoors and are hardy through the winter.
 Garden mums are perennials and will flower each year.

-Pot mums are greenhouse varieties available year-round; they provide three to four weeks of enjoyment and should be discarded after flowering, as they are hard to re-flower.
+Pot mums are greenhouse varieties available year-round; they provide 3 to 4 weeks of enjoyment and should be discarded after flowering, as they are hard to re-flower.
 Buy pot mums when flower buds show full color.
-Diffuse, bright light levels and 60- to 70-degree F temperatures will prolong peak bloom.
+Diffuse, bright light levels and temperatures of 60 to 70 °F will prolong peak bloom.
 Do not let the leaves wilt.

 Cyclamen are excellent gift plants that are usually available from October through March.
 White, pink, lavender, purple, red and bicolor varieties are available.
-The plant produces many flowers, remaining in flower two to four months with proper care.
-Cool indoor temperatures (50-60 degrees F) such as may be found at an east or north-facing window during the winter will make the flowers last longer.
+The plant produces many flowers, remaining in flower 2 to 4 months with proper care.
+Cool indoor temperatures (50–60 °F) such as may be found at an east or north-facing window during the winter will make the flowers last longer.
 Careful watering is essential.
 Plants are easily damaged from over-watering or under-watering.
 After flowering has stopped, gradually water less often.
-After the leaves die, allow the tuberous stem to remain dry six weeks before re-watering.
+After the leaves die, allow the tuberous stem to remain dry 6 weeks before re-watering.
 New foliage will appear after watering resumes, and bright light and cool temperatures may sometimes produce a plant that will re-flower.

 Easter lilies are produced specifically for the Easter season.
 Choose strong-stemmed plants with even, regular foliage and four to six or more flower buds.
-Cooler household temperatures (60 degrees F) prolong flowering.
+Cooler household temperatures (60 °F) prolong flowering.
 Remove yellow stamens before the pollen is shed to make the flowers last longer and keep the pollen from staining clothing, etc. Easter lilies can be transplanted outdoors in most areas in Georgia and will often re-bloom the following June.
-It?s hard to re-flower bulbs kept in pots.
+It's hard to re-flower bulbs kept in pots.

 Foliage plants have varying light, temperature and watering requirements.
 For example, Chinese evergreens do well in very low light, whereas Dieffenbachia require medium to low light.
-Most can be damaged by temperatures below 55 degrees F. Ideal temperature for growth is 75-90 degrees F. Ask your county Extension agent or nursery owner or consult a plant book for the recommended light level for specific plants.
-If you keep plants several months, fertilize them every two months.
+Most can be damaged by temperatures below 55 °F. Ideal temperature for growth is 75–90 °F. Ask your county Extension agent or nursery owner or consult a plant book for the recommended light level for specific plants.
+If you keep plants several months, fertilize them every 2 months.
 To avoid salt buildup in the soil, allow generous amounts of water to run through the pot on a monthly basis.